Intellivision taps Xbox veteran J Allard as global managing director

 “It’s a service attacking the $1 billion bike theft epidemic in North America and has grown to be the biggest bike registry in the world in just six years,” Allard said.

-The service is spreading across the U.S. and Canada and it has seen a double-digit impact in cities that have really leaned in with it.
+The service is spreading across the U.S. and Canada, and it has seen a double-digit impact in cities that have really leaned in with it.

 “When was the last time you heard of a government program that had a 40% impact on a problem in four years?”
 Allard said.
 “That’s what we did with the Vancouver police.
-529 is just three of us and a lot of hustle but has been rewarding and a great learning experience.
+529 is just three of us and a lot of hustle, but [it] has been rewarding and a great learning experience.
 Working with the public sector has been eye-opening, and of course, trying to cut a billion-dollar problem in half with a tiny budget has really deepened my resourcefulness.”

 “I bet you could name 80%, maybe 90% of all of the game console projects ever built off the top of your head in three minutes,” he said.
 “It’s not a long list, which means not a lot of people have been through it — especially from scratch.”